Sample output type#

 -

-In this setting, a hub will specify a minimum and maximum number of required samples in the metadata for the prediction task.
-The associated configuration might look like:
+In this type of setting, a hub will specify a minimum and maximum number of required samples per group in the configuration for the prediction task.
+When samples originate from marginal distributions, each group corresponds to a single modeling task, but as we will see in the compound modeling tasks section, a group can span multiple modeling tasks.
+The associated configuration might look like the following:

 "output_type": {